 For the rest of the drums using the other one, you will be in the middle of the kit.

 Make sure it won’t get hit when the drummer is playing.
 But also make sure you can aim it at the snare and be able to pick up the toms.

-This could get tricky if the drummer’s drum kit is more that 5 piece.
-But, it takes practice and you may have to adjust some drums to get it in there.
+This could get tricky if the drummer’s drum kit is more that five-piece.
+But, it takes practice, and you may have to adjust some drums to get it in there.
 If that doesn’t work, try aiming the mic from the top of the kit.